popphp/docs/getting_started/routing.rst

 In the above example, a CLI command of ``./app hello`` will execute the closure as the controller and echo ``Hello World`` out to the console.

-A reference to controller class and a method within that controller class can be used instead of a closure for more control over what happens for each route.
+A reference to a controller class and a method within that controller class can be used instead of a closure for more control over what happens for each route.
 This works for both HTTP and CLI routes.

 **HTTP Controller Route Example**